Pennsylvania Truck Accident Lawyers

 - Truck driver negligence.
 Finally, sometimes a crash occurs as a result of truck driver negligence – the failure to exercise the required degree of care.
 Driving too fast for conditions, distracted driving, failing to yield, or driving aggressively are all types of negligence that can cause crashes.

 The above list of causes of a truck accident is not exhaustive.
-If another factor caused or contributed to the crash, our lawyers will dig deep to identify it and hold the responsible party liable.
+If another factor caused or contributed to the crash, our Pittsburgh truck accident lawyers will dig deep to identify it and hold the responsible party liable.

 Types of Truck Accidents